bluewren/php-certificate-toolbox/README.md

 easiest solution is to change your account keys (described above) or deactivate your account and create a new one.
 Next, create a new certificate.

-If you discover any security related issues, please email paul@elphin.com instead of using the issue tracker.

 ## Credits

 - [Paul Dixon][link-author] Refactoring inc unit tests and storage interface